Dramatically reduce employee turnover!

 If an organization is mismanaged, existing employees may find it difficult to speak out about these issues due to concerns of job security.
 As a result, this means organizational dysfunction is unlikely to be confronted directly.
 The result?
 Disengaged employees, unhappy customers, employee lawsuits, financial losses, and even bankruptcy.
 A well-designed exit interview survey can identify areas in the company that are mismanaged, and with NBRI’s ClearPath Analytics and ClearPath Action, these issues can be rectified and major sources of turnover eliminated.

-Voluntarily terminating employees can cost over 150% of the employee’s annual salary in:
+A staff member who voluntarily leaves the organization can cost the organization over 150% of their annual salary in:

 - Training a replacement

 - Customer satisfaction issues